Agricultural wastewater treatment: Milking parlour (dairy farming) wastes

 Although milk is an important food product, its presence in wastewaters is highly polluting because of its organic strength, which can lead to very rapid de-oxygenation of receiving waters.
 Milking parlour wastes also contain large volumes of wash-down water, some animal waste together with cleaning and disinfection chemicals.

-Treatment

 Milking parlour wastes are often treated in admixture with human sewage in a local sewage treatment plant.
 This ensures that disinfectants and cleaning agents are sufficiently diluted and amenable to treatment.
 Running milking wastewaters into a farm slurry lagoon is a possible option although this tends to consume lagoon capacity very quickly.
 Land spreading is also a treatment option.

 Slaughtering waste

 Wastewater from slaughtering activities is similar to milking parlour waste (see above) although considerably stronger in its organic composition and therefore potentially much more polluting.